✅ Meta App Review approved — GoSendAPI Cloud is live. Sign up free →

 1. You authenticated with X-API-Key

-2. We validated the key, identified your project and located the phone_number_id you specified
+2. We validated the key and identified your project + environment (test vs live)

-3. We forwarded the message to Meta’s Cloud API with the right access token (kept encrypted, rotated automatically)
+4. Live (gsk_live_*): we forwarded the message to Meta’s Cloud API with the right access token (encrypted, rotated automatically), persisted the record, and will deliver status updates + inbound replies via webhook

 Next steps